Where is Boris? Johnson resumes seat as Tories squabble - ExBulletin

 Where is Boris?
 Johnson resumes seat as Tories squabble

-LONDON (AP) It was the most striking moment so far in Britain’s Conservative Party race for a new leader.
+LONDON (AP) It was the most significant moment in Britain’s Conservative parties’ contest for a new leader so far.
 The five remaining candidates were asked in a televised debate to raise their hands if they would let Boris Johnson serve in their cabinet.
 Not a single hand went up.

-Johnson replacement contenders are scrambling to distance themselves from the scandal-ridden politician who quit as party leader but remains Britain’s prime minister for a few more weeks despite most serving in his government for the past three years.
+Johnson replacement contenders are scrambling to distance themselves from the scandal-ridden politician who resigned as party leader but remains British Prime Minister for a few more weeks despite the fact that most of them have served in his government for the past three years.

 Johnson, meanwhile, has largely disappeared from the scene.
 He did not attend any emergency government meetings over a heatwave that is expected to bring temperatures of 40 degrees Celsius (104 Fahrenheit) to Britain.

-To the mockery of opposition lawmakers, Johnson said his dynamic and exhilarating three years in the cockpit “had seen the British government overcome adversity on a scale we had not seen for centuries in the form of the coronavirus pandemic.

-Labor leader Keir Starmer has accused Johnson of being a vengeful squatter at 10 Downing St.

-Steven Fielding, professor of political history at the University of Nottingham, compared Johnson to “a sulky teenager in the bedroom, just doing what he wants and yelling at the parents once in a while.
+Steven Fielding, professor of political history at the University of Nottingham, compared Johnson to a sulky teenager in the bedroom, just doing what he wants and yelling at parents from time to time.

 Political and media attention has turned to his would-be successors, who are kicking dirt as they try to convince Conservative Party members that they can restore faith in politics and defeat the Labor Party of l opposition in the next elections, which will be held by 2024.

-Tory lawmakers will hold another elimination vote later on Monday to cut the already reduced number of leadership candidates from 11 to five to four.
-Sunak, Mordaunt and Truss are widely expected to remain in the race, with lawmaker Tom Tugendhat or former equality minister Kemi Badenoch facing elimination.

-Further rounds of voting are scheduled for Tuesday and Wednesday to produce two finalists.
-The final pair will face a runoff of around 180,000 Conservative Party members across the country.
-The winner is to be announced on September 5 and will automatically become prime minister, without the need for a national election.

-Fielding said that could prove problematic for the new leader, as he or she will be chosen by a mostly white, southern, very affluent conservative membership with political priorities very different from those of the general electorate.
+Fielding said that could prove problematic for the new leader, as who will be chosen by a conservative membership — mostly white, southern, very affluent — with very different political priorities from the general electorate as a whole.

-Johnson led the Tories to a dominant parliamentary majority in 2019, but he has been plagued by scandals since then, including being accused of misleading parliament about government parties that breached lockdown rules.
-COVID-19.

-Johnson clung to power despite being fined by the police for partying, but eventually resigned on July 7 after a scandal over naming a politician accused of sexual misconduct prompted his ministers to resign en masse.

 But Tim Bale, professor of politics at Queen Mary University of London, said that was too optimistic.